 Buying a lounge suite... what are you paying for?

-When researching articles for Home-Dzine I often have to pop on to local Home Decor sites.
-In this way I have a fair understanding of what is offered by furniture stores, and the huge difference in pricing between the various home decor stores.
+There is a huge difference in pricing between the various home decor stores.
 Is the difference in pricing justified?
 Is there a reason why one supplier should be far more expensive than another?

 Over the years I have had my share of lounge suites, from top of the line for a formal lounge - down to a more economical suite for a family room.
 While styles and trends for lounge suites may come and go, the basic construction of a lounge suite remains the same.